 ["Who" can "finalize" probiotics]

-The selection criteria for whether a microorganism can be used as a probiotic should include the following: (1) safety, the bacteria cannot be pathogenic and have a toxic effect on the human body; (2) originated from the intestinal tract of a healthy human body.
-Microorganisms are generally considered not to be harmful to the human body, and can better adapt to the micro-ecological environment in the intestinal tract of the body; (3) have better tolerance to gastric acid and bile; (4) have detectability, such as Effects of colonies adsorbed on intestinal epithelial cells, viability, effects on human large intestine function, production of bacteriostatic substances, etc. Table 1 lists the types of probiotics that can be used in food issued by the General Office of the Ministry of Health of China.
+The selection criteria for whether a microorganism can be used as a probiotic should include the following: (1) safety, the bacteria cannot be pathogenic and have a toxic effect on the human body; (2) derived from the intestinal tract of a healthy person Microorganisms are generally considered not to be harmful to the human body, and can better adapt to the micro-ecological environment in the intestinal tract of the body; (3) have better tolerance to gastric acid and bile; (4) have detectability, such as Effects of colonies adsorbed on intestinal epithelial cells, viability, effects on human large intestine function, production of bacteriostatic substances, etc. Table 1 lists the types of probiotics that can be used in food issued by the General Office of the Ministry of Health of China.

 [Domestic standards stipulate the content of lactic acid bacteria]